ptomato/talks/jsnation2024/README.md

 ```

 <!--
-Now back to writing code.
 The other piece of data that I mentioned we know is what times I'm willing to be online for the conference.
 I want to write a little function that takes a wall-clock time and returns true if the time is within my online hours.

 For that we have to do comparisons.
 Each type has a compare static method that we use for this.
 It's a static method so that you can use it as an argument to the sort method of Arrays.